SL177Y-0/ToDo-Web3/readme.md

 ## Introduction

 Welcome to the Project repository!
 This project aims to showcase the potential of decentralized applications by combining the power of Ethereum, React.js, and Node.js.
-The application allows users to create, view, update and delete tasks and many other features.
+The application allows users to create, view, update and delete tasks and many other features like Priority,completion,suggestions.

 ## Installation